Marshall Goldberg: Professional career

+Goldberg was drafted in the second round of the 1939 NFL Draft.
 After college Goldberg played in the National Football League for the Chicago Cardinals from 1939 to 1943, interrupted by his service during World War II in the United States Navy, then again from 1946 to 1948.
 The team won the NFL Championship in 1947, and won their division the following year.
 Goldberg was a four-time NFL All-Pro.

 Goldberg joined the Navy in 1943 and spent two years in the South Pacific rising to the rank of lieutenant.
 He worked in the insurance industry after his football career ended.
 In 1965, he took over a machine parts company, Marshall Goldberg Machine Tools Ltd., of Rosemont, Illinois.

+NFL career statistics

 Honors and death

 Goldberg was elected by Sports Illustrated to the 1930s College Football Team of the Decade.
 In 1958, he was enshrined in the College Football Hall of Fame and several other halls of fame, including that of the City of Pittsburgh, the West Virginia Sports Writers Hall of Fame, and the National Jewish Sports Hall of Fame.

 Goldberg died in 2006 at age 88 at a nursing home in Chicago.
 Following his death, his daughter, Ellen Tullos, and his widow, Rita Goldberg, helped to set up The Marshall Goldberg Traumatic Brain Injury Fund at The University of Illinois at Chicago.
 Goldberg had sustained a number of concussions during his career, which the family felt contributed to difficulties later in his life.
 This fund has been instrumental in bringing attention to the problem of head injury in athletes.
 On August 24, 2007, Goldberg and Emmitt Thomas were selected by the Pro Football Hall of Fame's Seniors Committee as finalists for election into the Hall of Fame with the Class of 2008 but was not selected.
 The Professional Football Researchers Association named Goldberg to the PFRA Hall of Very Good Class of 2007.

-His #99 jersey number was retired by the Arizona Cardinals, and he is in the Arizona Cardinals Ring of Honor.
-On March 2, 2021, Goldberg's daughter gave her blessing to former Houston Texans defensive end J. J. Watt to wear the previously retired #99.
+His jersey number 99 was retired by the Arizona Cardinals, and he is in the Arizona Cardinals Ring of Honor.
+On March 2, 2021, Goldberg's daughter gave her blessing to former Houston Texans defensive end J. J. Watt to wear the previously retired number 99.